SEC4SR/sec4sr.github.com/README.md

 To add new datasets, one just need to define a class inheriting from `torch.utils.data.Dataset`, just like `dataset/Dataset.py`.

 ## AC
 SEC4SR currently incorporate four white-box attacks (FGSM, PGD, CW$_\infty$ and CW$_2$) and two black-box attacks (FAKEBOB and SirenAttack).
 To incorporate new attack algorithms, one just need to inhert from the class in `attack/Attack.py` and implement the abstract method `attack`.
-See `attack/Attack.py` for detail.

 ## DEC
-To secure SRSs from adversarial attack, SEC4SR provides 2 robust training methods (FGSM and PGD adversarial training) and 22 speech/speaker-dedicated input transformation methods, including our feature-level approach FEATURE COMPRESSION.
-All input transformation methods are implemented as standalone python functions, making it easy to extend this methods.
+To secure SRSs from adversarial attack, SEC4SR provides 2 robust training methods (FGSM and PGD adversarial training) and 22 speech/speaker-dedicated input transformation methods, including our feature-level approach FEATURE COMPRESSION (FC).
+All input transformation methods are implemented as standalone python functions, making it easy to extend new methods.

 ## ADAC
 To suport adaptive attacks, SEC4SR incorporate three techniques, i.e., BPDA, EOT and NES.
 BPDA (resp.
 EOT) is used to circumvent non-differentiable (randmized) defenses.
-NES can be exploited to estimate the gradient in black-box setting.
+NES can be exploited to estimate the gradient in black-box setting (used in FAKEBOB attack).

-All these techniques are as standalone wrappers so that they can be easily plugged into attacks to mount adaptive attacks.
+All these adaptive attack techniques are implemented as standalone wrappers so that they can be easily plugged into attacks to mount adaptive attacks.

 # Empirical Study
 Using SEC4SR, we perform the largest-scale empirical study on adversarial attacks and defenses in SR, involving 23 defenses, 15 attacks, and 4 attack settings.
 Our study provides lots of useful insights and findings that may advance research on adversarial examples in SR and assist the maintainers of SRSs to deploy proper defense solutions to enhance their systems.
 The main results are shown below: